Reimagining Consumerism

 The JACR version of this paper was one of the four most quoted articles in the American Journal of Consumer Research.

-I was asked by the editors of the American Journal of Consumer Research to contribute a new provocative piece on the future of consumer collectives recently.
-After a short call with Dr. Giana Eckhardt, the journal's editor and Professor of Marketing at King's Business School, King's College London, it became clear that the piece would go in a radically different direction.
+In 2021, as the global paradigm was turning, I was asked by the editors of the American Journal of Consumer Research to contribute a new provocative piece on the future of consumer collectives.
+After a short call with the late Dr. Giana Eckhardt, the journal's editor and Professor of Marketing at King's Business School, King's College London, it became clear that the piece would go in a radically different direction.
 This was finally the opportunity to tell the whole story: the story of what is happening with consumers, brands, and culture, how we got here, and where we go from here to navigate a more meaningful and sustainable future for business, people, society, and the planet.
 The succinct version of this paper is now published in the special edition of the JACR journal, entitled New Insights on Consumption Collectives (Vol. 6, No. 4, October 2021).
 You can access my paper here.

 Today's business world is devoid of meaning in so many ways because it is fundamentally devoid of humanity.
 It is not aligned with where we are going as the human collective and is not fit for purpose.
 The challenge with meaning we are facing today is systemic.
 It is consequential as a result of how we set up the systems that organize today's society.
 It is a large-scale system failure.
 An error in judgment that does not take into account our humanity.
 The whole system in which we still conduct business and create value is unsustainable: ideologically, socially, economically, culturally, environmentally, and ethically.